AndreiBrandes/andreibrandes.github.io/README.md

 ### About Me

-I am a passionate DevOps Engineer with a strong background in automating and optimizing mission-critical deployments over large infrastructure.
-Proficient with cloud technologies and programming languages, I am dedicated to improving continuous integration and continuous deployment processes.
+I am an experienced DevOps Engineer with a strong focus on automating and optimizing mission-critical deployments in large-scale infrastructures.
+My expertise spans cloud technologies, container orchestration, and CI/CD pipeline development, with a dedication to enhancing system performance and improving continuous integration and delivery processes.

 ### Skills